Peripheral Arterial Disease

 When you were younger, as you began to exercise you would pick up speed and distance and your legs would carry you to your destination, without difficulty or challenge.
 Your breathing would quicken, your heart rate increase, and the lungs and heart would work together so that increased blood would circulate to the arteries and muscles of your legs.
 You would walk or run effortlessly.

 In some people, however, atherosclerosis, or hardening of the arteries, restricts this blood flow.
-When your muscles don't get the oxygen and nutrients they need during exercise such as walking, you may experience a cramping discomfort, squeezing or tightness in the calf called claudication .
+When your muscles don't get the oxygen and nutrients they need during exercise such as walking, you may experience a cramping discomfort, squeezing or tightness in the calf called claudication, which can be severe enough to make you want to stop exercising.
 It is sometimes called intermittent claudication because the pain stops with rest, and then you could resume walking.
+Pain will recur each time you walk a certain distance so you may need to stop several times before you get to where you are going.

 This leg muscle fatigue, discomfort or pain is the primary symptom of peripheral arterial disease (PAD).
 It most commonly affects the blood supply to the legs and results from clogged arteries.
 People with PAD could have the same disease of the arteries elsewhere in the body, such as the brain, heart or kidneys.